 Any undergraduate student can declare this major.

-A. Foundation Courses (must take all of the following [12 credits])
+A. Foundation Courses (must take the following [9 credits])

 - PLS 111 Introduction to International Relations

 - PLS 112 Introduction to Comparative Politics